Why Gmail Promotions Tab Is Cool (And How To Become Best Friends)

 I know, I know.
 Now that you’ve seen how cool email annotations are you want to enter the game.

 Well, I got news for you!
-Moosend helps you create email annotations fast and easy in a few simple steps.
+Moosend helps you create email annotations fast and easily in a few simple steps.
 And the best part?
 You don’t need any coding skills!

 Let’s do this together.